Purposes for processing

 - Public Health services for persons in detained and secure settings across England

 We process personal data for our commissioning purposes, in order to conduct clinical reviews and conduct investigations into deaths in custody.

 Sources of the data

 The information may be collected from any organisation that provides health services to the NHS, including Prison Health care providers, NHS Trusts, NHS Foundation Trusts, and other health and justice care providers.
-Data may also be submitted by patients themselves and by other agencies to support the commissioning and ensure the delivery of packages of care.
+Data may also be submitted by other agencies to support commissioning and ensure the delivery of individual packages of care.